Going away from your home

 - travel for a significant life event, circumstance or emergency

-- experiencing domestic or family violence or child safety issues.
+- experiencing domestic, family or sexual violence or child safety issues

 If you need to be away for more than 5 months in a 12-month period, we may review your ongoing need for housing assistance.